-Use of an existing boat dock, gangway, three pilings, a boat lift, utility conduits, and bank protection (as shown in Figure 2).
+Use of an existing covered boat dock, ramp, four pilings, storage box, electrical outlet, bulkhead, and artificial fill (as shown in Figure 2).

 NOTE: This depiction of the lease premises is based on unverified information provided by the Applicant or other parties and is not a waiver or limitation of any State interest in the subject or any other property.